ultrasupernew/sockrage/README.md

 	<script type="text/javascript" src="/js/angularsockr.js"></script>

-#### Register your module into your controllers or anywhere else.
-This example is for controllers :
+#### Register your module into your controller module or anywhere else.
+This example is for some standard controller module :

 ```javascript